 Brilliant blue light from the cave opening slowly faded away.
-Switching on our dive flashlights we swam deep into the darkness beyond.
+Switching on our dive lights we swam deep into the darkness beyond.
 A mysterious alien world revealed itself.

 With a roof of rock over your head, floating up in an emergency is not an option.
 You must go back out the way you came in.

 In the past, this type of diving was only accessible to advanced divers with very specialized training.